-PROTECTING VJOSA'S DELTA FROM UNSUSTAINABLE URBAN DEVELOPMENT
+PROTECTING VJOSA'S DELTA

+FROM UNSUSTAINABLE URBAN DEVELOPMENT
-ALBANIAN GOVERNMENT

-2022 - 2023 CSC

 FEB 2018

-group of environmental Civil society organizations, national and international, had an immediate reaction to the discussions on the construction of the Protected Landscape Vjosa-Narta.
+A group of environmental Civil society organizations, national and international, had an immediate reaction to the discussions on the construction of the Protected Landscape Vjosa-Narta.

 MAY 2019

 On the yearly progress report 2019 for Albania, prepared by the EU Commission, it is emphasized that such investments raise concern for the preservation of biodiversity and fulfilling the relevant objectives in the frame of the Stabilization and Association Agreement.

 SEP 2020

 PPNEA raised this concern to the main international institutions, such as Convention on Migratory Species (CMS) and African-Eurasian Migratory Waterbird Agreement (AEWA) through their review mechanism.
 In addition, the Bern Convention attached this case to the existed open file 2016/5 on the HPP in Viosa River.

 OCT 2020

 On the yearly progress 2020 report for Albania, prepared by the EU Commission, it is emphasized that such investments raise concern for the preservation of biodiversity and fulfilling the relevant objectives in the frame of the Stabilization and Association Agreement.

 JAN - MAR 2021

 PPNEA with a group of around 36 NGOs sent several open letters were sent to the main Albanian institutions, raising concern of the construction of an airport within a protected area.
 Besides sending open letters to EU institutions, PPNEA held high-level meetings with MEPs and Directorate-General for Neighbourhood and Enlargement Negotiations.

 APR - JUNE 2021

 PPNAE togather with environmental CSOs call for a protests which as prohibited by the authorities.
 But, on PPNEA's birthday, 6th of June, it was organized a manifestation on site to oppose the future planes on the constriction of Vlora Airport within the Vjosa-Narta Protected Area.

 OCT 2021

 On the yearly progress 2021 report for Albania, prepared by the EU Commission, it is emphasized again that such investments raise concern for the preservation of biodiversity and fulfilling the relevant objectives in the frame of the Stabilization and Association Agreement.

 SEP 2022

 After the complaints sent to the international conventions (Bern Convention, CMS, AEWA) at the end August, and beginning of September 2022 a group of experts arrived in Vjosa-Narta to implement an On-the-spot appraisal and make an assessment report on the actual situation and the damage done so far.

 OCT 2022

 On the yearly progress 2022 report for Albania, prepared by the EU Commission, it is emphasized again that such investments raise concern for the preservation of biodiversity and fulfilling the relevant objectives in the frame of the Stabilization and Association Agreement.

 DEC 2022

 Bern Convention SC, after the publication of the assessment report prepared by experts, recommended to the Albanian government the suspension of the constructions of Vlora International Airport.

 JAN 2023

 PPNEA organized a protest with volunteers, students and nature lovers in front of the construction site to oppose the construction of this destructive project within a protected area.

+JAN 2018

+The Albanian government mentions for the first time the construction of an airport in Vlora, potentially within the Protected Landscape Vjosa-Narta.

+MAR 2020

-JAN 2018 The Albanian government progressed with the plan of the construction of the airport in Vjosa-Narta Protected Landscape and a call for tender on the construction and operation of the Vlora Airport was published.
+The Albanian government progressed with the plan of the construction of the airport in Vjosa-Narta Protected Landscape and a call for tender on the construction and operation of the Vlora Airport was published.
 The process was stopped and re-opened again after a while.
-The Albanian government mentions for the first time the construction of an airport in Vlora potentially within the Protected Landscape Vjosa-Narta.

 DEC 2020

+The project decision for the determination/revision of the protected areas was approved.
+According to the plan,

+there was a big cut of around 309 ha, which corresponded precisely with the [potential future Vlora Airport.